Swisshaus/swisshaus.com/_posts/pr7.md

 ![Lot 7 Exploded View of Floorplan](/assets/blog/pr7/ExplodedElevation.gif)
 ![Kalispell New Custom Home](/assets/blog/pr7/pr7-3.JPG)
 ![Kalispell Lower Valley New Home Builder](/assets/blog/pr7/pr7-2.JPG)
-## Property Overview
+## Project Overview

-This custom home is situated on a beautiful 5-acre lot in the [Porter Ranch Reserve](/posts/porterranch.md).
-Featuring modern design with timeless craftsmanship, this 4-bedroom, 3.5-bathroom residence offers panoramic mountain views and luxurious living spaces.
+We built this custom home on a beautiful 5-acre lot in the [Porter Ranch Reserve](/posts/porterranch.md).
+Featuring modern design with timeless craftsmanship, this 4-bedroom, 3.5-bathroom residence showcases panoramic mountain views and luxurious living spaces.

 The open floor plan creates a seamless flow between the gourmet kitchen, dining area, and great room.
 Large windows throughout capture natural light and showcase the stunning mountains and open protected land.

-Construction began in April 2025 with an estimated move-in ready date of November 2025.
+Construction began in April 2025 and was completed in November 2025.

 ## Key Features